MnguniMj/portfolio/README.md

 ![Uploading nul.jpg…](https://github.com/MnguniMj/SoilTest/blob/c9f6cab8fdcbc76c58ddbc3cd9bcc4762e8e1887/app.jpg)

 The Civil Engineering Lab System is a comprehensive desktop software designed to streamline laboratory tests in civil engineering.
-With a user-friendly interface, it allows users to input experiment readings and receive real-time calculations of test results.
-The system stores all data in a database, enabling easy access and review of past results.
-Additionally, it offers customizable, detailed reports that can be printed for further analysis and documentation.
-This software is an essential tool for enhancing efficiency and accuracy in civil engineering labs.
+Its intuitive interface enables users to enter experiment readings and obtain instantaneous test result computations.
+All of the data is kept in a database by the system, making it simple to obtain and examine previous outcomes.
+It also provides comprehensive reports that are fully customisable and printable for additional analysis and record-keeping.
+In civil engineering labs, this software is a vital tool for increasing accuracy and efficiency.

 Repository: https://github.com/MnguniMj/SoilTest

-## Civil Engineering Lab System Use-Case
+### Civil Engineering Lab System Use-Case

 This is to provide a clear picture of how this app works

 ![Uploading nul.jpg…](https://github.com/MnguniMj/SoilTest/blob/c9f6cab8fdcbc76c58ddbc3cd9bcc4762e8e1887/UseCase.jpg)

+# Ecommerce